1) Does Surface Armor cost more than my current cleaning/disinfection protocol?

 7) Do I need to clean the surface before Surface Armor is applied?

-Because Surface Armor cleans, disinfects and protects, it is not mandatory to clean surfaces ahead of time but it is preferred to work with pre-cleaned surfaces if possible.
+Because Surface Armor cleans and protects at the same time, it is not mandatory to clean surfaces ahead of time but it is preferred to work with pre-cleaned surfaces if possible.

 8) Is Surface Armor flammable?